Mineral Makeup: The Spread Of Inaccurate Rice Powder Information

 Their skins level of sensitivity can't tolerate other mineral brands that contain these otherwise inert ingredients so our rice powder formulations are a true skin saver for these women, especially women that have rosacea or cystic acne.

-We also realize that rice powder is an ingredient our competitor either has chosen not to use or they repackage so they don't have a choice but what is provided by their supplier.
+We also realize that rice powder is an ingredient our competitors either have chosen not to use or they repackage their supplier's brand so they don't have a choice.
 So in other words, what or how they want to explain the problem with rice powder or any other disliked ingredient does not typically come from scientific data, but a personal belief or simply to cast aspersions against that ingredient to promote their mineral makeup brand.
 In keeping that in mind, let's take a look at reality here and not rely on unsubstantiated statements in order to proclaim what is nothing less than a ridiculous theory.

 First off bacteria require the perfect environment for multiplying in mass numbers and only if the environmental conditions are uninterrupted, then you will have a major bacterial invasion.

 - Moisture ~ Very crucial element!
 As little as trace amounts or a single drop of water begins the first stage

 - Food Source ~ Sugar enzymes to build energy which come from other wet organic ingredients or just the water itself

 - Correct pH ~ They thrive in 5.5-7.5